adrianchangcy/voicewake/README.md

 # Motivation

-There is a market gap for offline audio interaction between strangers.
+There is a market gap for audio interaction between strangers without live pressures.
 We have WhatsApp, Facebook, Omegle, but there is no popular solution that mixes their strengths.

 By no means am I expecting this website to be the next Facebook.
 It's simply a way for me to upskill myself by bringing an idea into reality.
 It is more complex than a To-Do app, while still allowing room for technical exploration.